mattlianje/pipeviz/README.md

 ## Motivation
 Lineage in most modern data stacks is an afterthought: bolted on through log scraping, runtime hooks, or vendor dashboards.

-OpenLineage, Marquez, and Monte Carlo assume you’ll instrument every system, run everything through a central orchestrator, and accept whatever graph their agents extract.
+[OpenLineage](https://openlineage.io/), [Marquez](https://marquezproject.ai/), and [Atlas](https://atlas.apache.org/#/) generally assume you’ll instrument every system, run everything through a central orchestrator, and accept whatever graph their agents extract.

 That might work in theory - but not (easily) in large, polyglot OLAP codebases where:
 - DAGs live in Scala, SQL, Python, shell scripts